harvardinformatics/healthy-habits/healthy_habits_day1.md

 ## Transferring files

 Now that we have our project directory set up, let's go over some ways we can transfer files between local computers and the cluster.
 The first way is to use a non-command line application to transfer files.
 For a GUI/app-based solution, there's FileZilla.
 It's a File Transfer Protocol (FTP) application that can connect to remote servers.
-You can follow the steps on the RC documentation site to learn how to use FileZilla. [link](https://docs.rc.fas.harvard.edu/kb/sftp-file-transfer/)
+You can follow the [steps on the RC documentation site to learn how to use FileZilla :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/sftp-file-transfer/).{:target="_blank"}

 Another way is to use command line tools to transfer.
 You can use `scp` to copy files from the cluster to your local computer and vice versa.
 You can also use `rsync` to do the same thing, but it's a little more powerful. `rsync` can be faster because it only sends data that's been updated while `scp` sends the whole file every time.
-There's an [rsync](https://docs.rc.fas.harvard.edu/kb/rsync/) and an [scp](https://docs.rc.fas.harvard.edu/kb/copying-data-to-and-from-cluster-using-scp/) guide on the RC documentation site if you want to learn more.
+There's an [rsync :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/rsync/){:target="_blank"} and an [scp :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/copying-data-to-and-from-cluster-using-scp/){:target="_blank"} guide on the RC documentation site if you want to learn more.

 Let's put that into action and have everyone choose a method they prefer to transfer files.
 Make the same project directory on your personal computer, add a readme file to it, and then transfer that file from your computer to the cluster in whichever way you prefer.
 Also transfer everything except the raw data folder and the software folder to your computer.
 (We'll learn a better way to transfer these files on day 3 with GitHub)